NXGN: Matthijs de Ligt, Kai Havertz and where 2018's best wonderkids are now

 2021: Lincoln joined Vissel Kobe in January 2021, but his first season of Japanese football yielded just a single goal.

 2022: The forward forced his way into the starting XI during the early weeks of the J.League season, but soon fell out favour again.
 He joined Cruzeiro on a short-term loan deal in August 2022, but scored just a solitary Serie B goal in nine appearances back in Brazil.

 2023: Lincoln's prospects of making an impact at Vissel Kobe seem slim, and it remains to be seen what direction his career goes in next.

 2018: Maolida had already scored for Lyon's first team, and club legend Alexandre Lacazette was among those singing the teenager's praises: "He's a little like me but has more quality at the same age (19)."

 2019: Nice paid €10m to sign Maolida in the summer of 2018, but long spells of his first season with the club were spent on the sidelines nursing foot and ankle injuries.

 2020: Maolida played 18 Ligue 1 matches during the 2019-20 campaign, but scored just once as he struggled to make much of an impact.

 2021: The forward managed three goals in 2020-21, before Hertha Berlin agreed to pay €4m to take Maolida to Germany.

-2022: Maolida scored on his Bundesliga debut, but he has slowly fallen out of favour in the German capital.
+2022: Maolida scored on his Bundesliga debut, but that proved to be his only goal of his debut season in the league.

 Gonzalo Maroni | Boca Juniors